MicaelTargino/C/README.md

 - ✅ **String Concatenation**: Write a function that concatenates two strings dynamically, ensuring the resulting string is properly null-terminated.
 - ✅ **Reverse String**: Create a function to reverse a string in place without using any additional dynamic memory allocation.

-### Linked Lists

-- Implement a singly linked list with operations to add, delete, and display elements using pointers.
-- Extend the singly linked list implementation to a doubly linked list and add reverse traversal functionality.

-### Hash Tables

-- **Implement a Hash Table**: Design and implement your own hash table with dynamic resizing.
-Focus on key insertion, deletion, and search functionalities.
-- **Collision Resolution**: Extend your hash table implementation to handle collisions using chaining.
-Each bucket should use a linked list to store multiple entries.
-- **Frequency Counter**: Write a program that uses a hash table to count the frequency of each element in a dynamic array.

-### Sets

-- **Implement a Set**: Create a dynamic set data structure that supports insertion, deletion, and check for existence operations efficiently.
-- **Set Operations**: Implement set union, intersection, and difference operations for your dynamic set structure.
-- **Subset Check**: Write a function to check if one set is a subset of another using your dynamic set implementation.

-### Trees

-#### Binary Trees

-- **Implement a Binary Tree**: Create a binary tree structure with functions for insertion, deletion, and searching.
-- **Tree Traversal**: Implement in-order, pre-order, and post-order traversal functions for your binary tree.
-- **Level Order Traversal**: Write a function to perform level order traversal (breadth-first search) of a binary tree.
-- **Height of a Tree**: Write a program to find the height of a binary tree.
-- **Check Balanced**: Implement a function to check if a binary tree is balanced.
-A tree is balanced if the height of the two subtrees of any node never differ by more than one.

-#### Binary Search Trees (BST)

-- **Implement a BST**: Create a binary search tree with operations for insertion, search, and deletion.
-- **Find Min and Max**: Write functions to find the minimum and maximum value contained in a BST.
-- **Successor and Predecessor**: Implement functions to find the successor and predecessor of a given value in a BST.

-#### Advanced Tree Structures

-- **AVL Tree**: Implement an AVL tree, which is a self-balancing binary search tree.
-- **Binary Heap**: Create a binary heap and implement operations such as insert, delete, and heapify.

-### Graphs

-#### Graph Representation

-- **Adjacency Matrix**: Implement a graph using an adjacency matrix and perform basic operations like adding and removing an edge.
-- **Adjacency List**: Represent a graph using an adjacency list and implement functions for adding and removing edges.

-#### Graph Traversal

-- **Depth-First Search (DFS)**: Implement DFS for a graph represented as both an adjacency matrix and an adjacency list.
-- **Breadth-First Search (BFS)**: Implement BFS for a graph, ensuring it works for both representations.

-#### Graph Algorithms

-- **Detect Cycle**: Write a program to detect a cycle in a graph for both directed and undirected graphs.
-- **Shortest Path**: Implement Dijkstra's algorithm to find the shortest path between two nodes in a graph.
-- **Topological Sort**: Perform a topological sort on a directed acyclic graph (DAG).